amesaine/colejak/README.md

 laptop, the trackpad is literally within thumb's reach.
 Guaranteed productivity gains.

+### How would I go about practicing this layout?

+- I did it in 3 weeks with my brain turned off.
+Literally just typed my brains out.
+I average 100wpm after 50 hours of typing tests.
+Add about 10 hours more to get used to keyboard shortcuts.
+Here's how I did it.

+    - Monkeytype English until 50 wpm average.
+    - Keybr.
+Apply these settings (a) 60 wpm target speed. (b) Unlock next key only when the previous keys are also above the target speed.
+Beat all letters.
+    - Monkeytype English 5k until 80 wpm average.
+    - PR 132 wpm on Monkeytype English.
+    - Monkeytype code rust for numbers and symbols
+    - Monkeytype quotes
+    - Monkeytype code javascript for common programming words

 ### Does this apply to TTY as well?

 No. And I don't recommend doing anything this complicated to your TTY